 This Proxy Statement and the enclosed Proxy are being furnished to holders of Common Stock, no par value, of Universal Forest Products, Inc. (the "Company").
-The Board of Directors is soliciting proxies for use at the Annual Meeting of Shareholders to be held on April 20, 2005, and at any adjournment of that meeting.
-The Annual Meeting will be held at the Company's corporate headquarters, 2801 East Beltline N.E., Grand Rapids, Michigan, at 8:30 a.m. local time.
+The Board of Directors (the "Board") is soliciting proxies for use at the Annual Meeting of Shareholders to be held on April 19, 2006, and at any adjournment of that meeting.
+The Annual Meeting will be held at the Company's corporate headquarters, 2801 East Beltline N.E., Grand Rapids, MI, at 8:30 a.m. local time.
 Registration for the meeting begins at 8:00 a.m.